Hormone Happy Horchata

 I’m a big fan of bringing our understanding of our bodies and our physiology to a deeper level so that we have the knowledge and know-how to take the best care of ourselves right at our very own fingertips.
 I love talking about hormones!
 And I always aim to make the complex chemical web inside infinitely understandable.

 Today, I’m sharing how you can hone in on your hormones, starting with a cup of horchata featuring one of my favorite hormone balancing herbs…

 strike a balance with maca

 Maca is an adaptogenic food.

 It’s a root that grows in the Peruvian mountains, 13,000+ feet above sea level, in the Andean plateaus, where no other food can grow.

-It’s ability to create life in these conditions is what gives it its adaptogenic qualities.
-For us, consuming adaptogenic foods and herbs provides the actual ability to adapt–to balance our hormones and give us the equanimity to manage our stressful lives.
+Its ability to create life in these conditions is what gives it its adaptogenic qualities.
+For us, consuming adaptogenic foods and herbs actually help us to adapt – to balance our hormones and give us the equanimity to manage our stressful lives.

 In Peru maca is highly valued.
 It’s known to increase energy, endurance, strength, and libido.

 Though it’s not a complete protein, it contains more than 10% protein, nearly 20 amino acids, 7 of them being essential.
 It has plenty of fiber, as it comes from a root.
 And it contains easy-to-assimilate minerals that the body needs, such as iron, magnesium, and calcium.

 Maca has been used to fight depression, help alleviate menopausal symptoms, increase fertility, and improve overall memory and vitality.